axiom-org/axiom/ts/src/iso/README.md

 `channel` is the channel it is published to.

 `timestamp` is a toISOString() formatted timestamp of the operation.
+Timestamps only have meaning per-user; the latest operation for a particular id is the one that counts.

 `id` is a string identifier for the object.
 The id only has to be unique per-user;
 different users can use the same id.